Battle of Groton Heights: Battle

 British descriptions of the battle ascribe several possible reasons for their behavior.
-During the battle, the fort's flag was allegedly shot down at one point, although it was quickly re-raised.
-Many British soldiers interpreted this as striking the colors, that is, making a sign of surrender.
-Then, the British suffered significant casualties when they approached the fort openly believing the Americans would not shoot.
-Consequently, they didn't trust Ledyard's legitimate surrender, and they vented their anger over the death and wounding of their commanding officers.
+During the battle, the fort's flag was allegedly shot down.
+Many of the British attackers interpreted this as striking the colors, making a sign of surrender, despite Americans' assertions that they had immediately raised the flag once again.
+The British suffered significant casualties when they approached the fort openly, believing that the Americans would not shoot.
 Other accounts say that Americans in one part of the fort were unaware that Ledyard had surrendered, and continued to fight.
-Therefore, the British soldiers also continued fighting, mistrusting those who attempted to surrender.
+Therefore, the British attackers also continued fighting, mistrusting those who attempted to surrender.

 Early British historians generally did not report much beyond Arnold's report of the expedition, which was unexceptional.
 William Gordon, however, reported in his 1788 history of the war that the "Americans had not more than a half dozen killed" before the fort was stormed, and that "a severe execution took place after resistance ceased."
+He wrote, further, that Ledyard "presented him his sword" and was "immediately run through and killed", but did not mention the details which appear in later accounts.
 An Italian historian wrote in 1809, "The assailants massacred as well those who surrendered as those who resisted."

-There were two black men and one American Indian known to be among the defenders of Fort Griswold.
-The black men were Jordan Freeman and Lambert Latham, who both acted heroically in the battle and were killed in action.
-Tom Wansuc was a Pequot Indian who was stabbed in the neck with a bayonet.
+However, neither Rufus Avery nor Stephen Hempstead saw the actual moment of Ledyard's death.
+Avery said that Ledyard "was about six feet from them when I turned my eyes off from him, and went up to the door of the barracks" and "It was but a moment that I had turned my eyes from Col. L. and saw him alive, and now I saw him weltering in his gore!"
+Hempstead said, "I turned suddenly round ... crushed me to the ground.
+The first person I saw afterwards, was my brave commander, a corpse by my side, having been run through the body with his own sword".